Phenytoin (By mouth)

 - Birth control pills may not work well as well while you are taking phenytoin.
 To avoid pregnancy, use another form of birth control together with the pills.

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, lymph node problems (such as lymphadenopathy), bone problems (such as osteoporosis), diabetes, or porphyria.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, osteoporosis, diabetes, or porphyria.